turgutsaricam/phpunit-tools/README.md

 # phpunit-tools
-This repository contains tools that are commonly needed to perform unit and UI tests using PHPUnit.
+This repository contains tools that are commonly needed to perform unit and UI tests using PHPUnit with code coverage.

 # Coverage Package
 This package contains `CoverageHandler` and `ReportGenerator` classes. `CoverageHandler` is responsible for listening to `$_POST`, `$_GET`, and `$_POST` arrays for a hint signaling that code coverage should be enabled.
 When the class retrieves the hint, it starts code coverage and dumps the coverage data into the defined directory. `ReportGenerator` is responsible for generating code coverage reports from the code coverage data dumped by `CoverageHandler`.
 It can generate HTML and Clover reports.